Geraint Wyn Davies: Personal life

+Wyn Davies was married to Canadian artist Alana Guinn from 1985 to 2006.
+They have two children.
+In August 2011, he married actress Claire Lautier.

 Filmography

 Davies made his film debut in Deadly Harvest in 1977, and has since appeared in many films, among them RoboCop: Prime Directives (2000).
 In 2007 he appeared in a cameo in Nancy Drew and filmed a made-for-TV movie, Post Mortem for Lifetime.